llee454/pigeons/Readme.md

 ----------------------

-As far as I can tell, the Coq Standard Library does not contain a proof of the pigeon principle.
-In addition, when I searched the Coq Package Index, I only found a single proof of the pigeon hole principle.
+As far as I can tell, the Coq Standard Library does not contain a proof of the pigeonhole principle.
+In addition, when I searched the Coq Package Index, I only found a single proof of the pigeonhole principle.
 This proof is contained in the [CoLor library](https://github.com/fblanqui/color/blob/bd939824c1b9b3147cc596086627cca586fbbeed/Util/List/ListOccur.v) in a module defining a predicate named `occur`.